bennykurz/array-conf/doc/index.rst

         ConfigurationInterface::TYPE_CAST <-- or ConfigurationInterface::TYPE_STRICT
     );

-With ``ConfigurationInterface::TYPE_CAST`` the value will be cast to defined type, but only the type in definition is a base-type, which are described above.
-With ``ConfigurationInterface::TYPE_STRICT`` differences between definition and value type are not allowed.
+When choosing ``ConfigurationInterface::TYPE_CAST`` the value will be cast to the defined type in the configuration-definition, but only if the type is a base-type as is described above.
+With ``ConfigurationInterface::TYPE_STRICT`` differences between the defined type specified in the configuration-definition and the actual type used are not allowed.

 API Documentation
 =================